john-itcsolutions/cheirrs/README.md

 `psql haus`

-Now you are interfaced to the house database.
+Now you are interfaced to the haus database.

 -- Enable PostGIS